Featured Local Job: Full-Time Temporary 6th Grade Teacher

 The Clarion Area School District is accepting applications for a Full-Time Temporary 6th Grade Teacher.

 PA Certification including 6th Grade is required.
-The position will be full-time temporary and salary will be commensurate with education and experience in accordance with the Collective Bargaining Agreement.
+The position will be full-time temporary, and the salary will be commensurate with education and experience in accordance with the Collective Bargaining Agreement.

-Applications as well as resume and cover letter from qualified persons interested can be submitted electronically to:
+Applications, as well as a resume and a cover letter from qualified persons interested, can be submitted electronically to:

 or mailed to Attn: